CodyFHPearson/2019-2023-PIT-Gender-Analysis/readme.md

 This data analysis was conducted as the capstone project for the Google Data Analytics course on Coursera.
 The project follows the six steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.

-During the process of selecting a topic for the project, I knew that I needed a subject matter that was not only unique to me but also had real-world implications.
+During the process of selecting a topic for the project, I knew that I needed a subject matter that was not only unique to me but also  may have real-world implications.
 When I expressed this to a friend, they suggested looking into gender differences regarding shelters.
 Working with real-world data has its own unique benefits.
 For instance, since this data was already well-maintained and organized, there was little to no cleaning necessary.
 However, as someone new to data analysis, it also presented unique challenges that required me to find solutions beyond the scope of the Coursera course.
 This led to me learning a great deal during this project, and I will continue to update and improve it as I gain experience and knowledge in the field of data analytics.

 # ASK